Hagfish

 *

-In the late 80s, the toy I loved most was called the Water Snake, a pliable plastic tube filled with liquid designed to allow movement within the contained unit of the tube, which meant that it was impossible to hold.
+In the late 80s, the toy I loved most was called the Water Snake, a pliable plastic tube filled with liquid.
+Designed to allow movement within the contained unit of the tube, it was nearly impossible to hold, which made it fun.
 The moment you applied the grip needed to hold it, the pressure would displace liquid and send it slipping from your hand.

 Unless you practiced, of course.